-- determined based upon the data sources, rate periods and purposes for which the data is used with appropriate adjustments which include the following: - 5.7.2.1.
+- 5.7.2.1.
 Utilization trend and the expected impact of managed care on the utilization of the various types of services applied to varying sources of data, including managed care savings assumptions and managed care efficiency adjustments; - 5.7.2.2.
 Unit cost trend and assumptions regarding managed care pricing and payments; - 5.7.2.3.
 Third Party Liability recoveries; and - 5.7.2.4.
 The expected cost of MCO administration and overhead, including but not limited to premium taxes and the Section 1202 Health Insurer Fee. - 5.7.3.
-DHH reserves the right to adjust the rate in the following instances: - 5.7.3.1.
+LDH reserves the right to adjust the rate in the following instances: - 5.7.3.1.
 Changes to core benefits and services included in the monthly capitation rates; - 5.7.3.2.
 Changes to Medicaid population groups eligible to enroll in an MCO; - 5.7.3.3.
 Legislative appropriations and budgetary constraints; or - 5.7.3.4.
 Changes in federal requirements. - 5.7.4.
 Any adjusted rate must continue to be actuarially sound and consistent with requirements set forth in 42 CFR §438.6(c), and will require an amendment to the Contract that is mutually agreed upon by both parties. - 5.7.5.
-Additional factors determining the rate for an individual member may include: 1) age; 2) gender; 3) Medicaid category of assistance; 4) the geographic location of the member's residence; and 5) Medicare enrollment. - 5.7.6.
+Additional factors determining the rate for an individual member may include: 1) age;2) gender; 3) Medicaid category of assistance; 4) the geographic location of the member's residence; and 5) Medicare enrollment. - 5.7.6.
 As the MCO Program matures and FFS data and Shared Savings data are no longer available, there will be increasing reliance on encounter data and/or financial data to set future rates, subject to comparable adjustments. - 5.7.7.
 The MCO shall be paid in accordance with the monthly capitated rates specified in Contract Attachment D Mercer Certification, Rate Development Methodology and Rates of this Contract. - 5.7.8.
 The rates will be reviewed and may be periodically adjusted.
 Any adjusted rates shall be actuarially sound and consistent with requirements set forth in 42 CFR §438.6(c). - 5.7.9.
-The MCO shall provide in writing any information requested by DHH to assist in the determination of MCO rates.
-DHH will give the MCO reasonable time to respond to the request and full cooperation by the MCO is required.
-DHH will make the final determination as to what is considered reasonable.
+The MCO shall provide in writing any information requested by LDH to assist in the determination of MCO rates.
+LDH will give the MCO reasonable time to respond to the request and full cooperation by the MCO is required.
+LDH will make the final determination as to what is considered reasonable.